TankerHQ/spec/encryption_formats.md

 #### Usage

-This format is used if the customer disabled the padding option.
-Otherwise, the v6 format is used.
+This format was instead of v6 when the padding option was disabled.
+It is no longer used.

 ### Encryption format v5